olegkorol/firestore-admin/README.md

 });
 ```

-The above will be converted to a Firestore timestamp automatically.
+The above `Date` object will be converted to a Firestore timestamp
+automatically.

 When filtering results by timestamp, make sure to use `Date` objects as well,
 e.g.: